JavaMuller/hive-test-harness/README.md

 To execute you'll need the following:
 * Java 1.7 installed
 * Maven installed (use latest)
-* A HDP 2.2 cluster.
+* A running HDP 2.2 cluster.
 I like to use [Vagrant](https://www.vagrantup.com/) to install my cluster locally instead of the sandbox.
 A `Vagrantfile` file is included in the root of the project.
 If you don't use the included `Vagrantfile`, make sure you update `src/main/resources/application.properties` with your cluster info.
+To use install vagrant and run `vagrant up` in the root of the project.

 ## Getting Started